 - In 2018/2019, Simon represented an international oil services and production company in its long-running drilling and completion services dispute (worth several hundred million US dollars) with a South American national oil company, in UNCITRAL arbitration in London.

-- In 2017 and 2018, Simon acted for the insurer (in London arbitration) in a claim for several hundred million dollars regarding “upheaval buckling” damage to a North Sea oil pipeline project.
+- In 2017 and 2018, Simon acted for the insurer (in London arbitration) in a property damage and business interruption claim for several hundred million dollars regarding “upheaval buckling” damage to a North Sea oil pipeline project.

 - Simon acted for the insurance brokers, Marsh, in a £10m claim (in the Commercial Court) for professional negligence which concerned Bankers’ Blanket Bond insurance cover: Bank of London and the Middle East Plc v ACE European Group (2016).